bumbelbee777/bvm/README.md

-# libvm
+# bvm
-libvm is an emulation library written in C++ aiming for multiarch support, including its own custom architecture [insert architecture name idk one]
+bvm is an emulator written in C++ aiming for multiarch support, including its own custom architecture honeycomb.